thiemowa/argumentative_student_peer_reviews/README.md

 1. guideline.pdf: the annotation guidelines used in this study

-2. Corpus.zip: the corpous inclusding the txt files and the ann (annotation) files for each student review
+2. Corpus.zip: the corpus inclusding the txt files and the ann (annotation) files for each student review

 For annotating the texts, we used the brat annotation tool (version 1.3 "Crunchy Frog"), which can be downloaded from http://brat.nlplab.org